 A 'nonsense idea' but is Super League still possible without English clubs?

+European Super League: A 'nonsense idea' but is it still possible without English clubs?

 Last updated on .From the section European Football